 An organisation that requires firm deliverables upfront with no room for change in light of new information is equally unprepared.

-Your delivery teams will be limited by bureaucratic limitations that undermine the value of Agile methods, and your attempt to become an Agile organisation will fail from the start.
+Delivery teams will be limited by bureaucratic limitations that undermine the value of Agile methods, and your attempt to become an Agile organisation will fail from the start.

 Ensure that your teams understand the principles behind Agile practises and not just the step-by-step instructions.